mitchellh/radar/docs/user_guide.md

   - **matcher** - An exception must adhere to at least one matcher for Radar to send the exception to reporters.
 This allows for filtering of specific exceptions.
+  - **filter** - A class or proc that filters the data before it is reported.
+    This allows you to filter passwords, for example.
   - **integration** - The act of integrating Radar with 3rd party software, such as Rack or Rails.